In this post, we cover more items that may be overlooked by both purchasers and developers when buying a rear strata or subdivided block.

 - Providing the finishing touches

-One very important item that should be included in your O&A (offer and acceptance) of any rear strata or subdivided block is to be subject to a feasibility costing
+One of the most important clauses that should be included in your O&A (offer and acceptance) of any rear strata or subdivided block is to be subject to a feasibility costing

 Some of things that may need to be added to your building costs that potential buyers don’t take into account are:-